Hong-Bo/hands-on-pytorch/README.md

 1. Training a very simple neural network to classify MNIST data (./nn)

+2. Implementation of LeNet-5, training with MNIST data (./lenet)

-2. Directory ./cnn trains a two-layered convolutional network using MNIST data
+4. Directory ./cnn trains a two-layered convolutional network using MNIST data

-3. Directory ./resnet trains a multi-layered ResNet using CIFAR-10 data
+5. Directory ./resnet trains a multi-layered ResNet using CIFAR-10 data